Compensation Claims for Slips, Trips and Falls

 - wage slips to prove loss of earnings

-When you instruct us to handle you claim, our solicitors will begin the process of gathering evidence asap.
-This will help to ensure that available evidence is collected and we can build the strongest possible case against the party responsible for your accident and injuries.
+When you instruct a solicitor to handle you claim, they will begin the process of gathering evidence asap.
+This will help to ensure that available evidence is collected and they can build the strongest possible case against the party responsible for your accident and injuries.

 How long does the claims process take?

 How long it will take to complete your claim and receive compensation is a difficult question to answer.
 This is because each case is different, and the time taken to conclude a case will depend on the particular circumstances.

 For fairly straightforward claims where the third party has admitted responsibility and negotiations regarding compensation amounts are not drawn out, the process can be completed within a couple of months.

 The key considerations that can complicate a case and increase the duration are: